ProgPrak21/DARA-Assistant/readme.md

 - storage: At startup, we fetch data from https://justgetmydata.com/# and store it for later display.
 - activeTab: To be able to inject our content Script, we first need to have access to the corresponding tab - because of the activeTab permission, this access is granted to us when the user clicks on the extension icon.
 - optional-permissions: When using the company overview page to directly issue an automated request, we need additional permissions for the corresponding newly created page, since we can't rely on activeTab for a programmatically opened tab.
-   - tabs: We want to inject a click path into a tab opened via `chrome.tabs.create`.
+   - tabs: If a user chooses to issue a request directly from the company overview page, we need to inject a click path into a tab opened via `chrome.tabs.create`.
+This permission is optional and only requested for this particular case.
    - origin: We also need the permission to access the specific URL of the newly created tab, we plan to inject our content script into.

+## Further Details

+If you are interessted in the architecture and underworkings and t